mashery/portal-themes/src/docs/markdown-support.md

 what is x
 ```

-You can specify a language after the triple backticks, and Blackbeard will automatically add syntax highlighting.
+You can specify a language after the triple backticks, and the Mashery Portal will automatically add syntax highlighting.

 	```javascript
 	var thing1 = document.querySelector('.thing2');